-After some Judys overhauling I did nice restoration of 1997 Rock Shox Indy XC.
-I got this fork for free and let it lie back of my garage for a while.
+After some Judy's overhauling I did a nice restoration of 1997 Rock Shox Indy XC.
+I got this fork for free and let it lie back to my garage for a while.
 When "found" again, I decided to make a complete restoration in white and green.
 Why?
-Because it`s quite unusual and never was in Indy`s product catalogue (...and then, I wanted to use it on my DevilWork Cycles bike).
+Because it`s quite unusual and never was in Indy`s product catalog (...and then, I wanted to use it on my DevilWork Cycles bike).

 How do you like this restoration?
-Would you make a restoration of your fork, too?
+Would you make the restoration of your fork, too?
 Let me know your thoughts.
 I can support you with your project.